ippocra/ippocra.github.io/_pages/en/customers.md

 feature_row_secret_link:
   - image_path: /assets/images/green_bigger_rectangular_with_white_ippo_inside.png
-    alt: "Secret Link"
+    alt: "IppoLink"
-    title: <span id="secret_link">Secret Link</span>
+    title: <span id="ippolink">IppoLink</span>
     excerpt: "Your health data are useful only if **you can share them securely with professionals**.
-That's why we have invented the **secret-link**!
+That's why we have invented the **ippolink**!
 For example, when you need to go to a new doctor: how can you share your medical history?
-Just create a secret-link with the relevant information!
-The secret-link will automatically expire after the expiration date, keeping your **data secure**.
+Just create a ippolink with the relevant information!
+The ippolink will automatically expire after the expiration date, keeping your **data secure**.
 Avoid to share your data via not trusted means, like instant messaging applications, where they could be used to train some random AI. **Keep your data safe.
 Securely share them.
 Only when you want to**"

 ---